Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter4-gotta-catch-em-all.md

 I bought that book while at the airport waiting for the last flight to come back in Italy after a Mozilla's All Hands in US (I don't recall which one specifically) and it has been was very important in shifting my approach to persuading people.

 Anyway I wrote the first version of the doc "How to recruit and motivate volunteers" in 11/07/2016 before reading it and it was surprising for me to discover how much I was skilled in marketing and how much I improved in this field.
 This explains why I was motivated to run as a candidate for the Reps Council too.
-Bck on track, the next pages are based on this document that is still available on internet (and mentioned in Mozilla Reps resources too).
+Back on track, the next pages are based on this document that is still available on internet (and mentioned in Mozilla Reps resources too).

 Think that these points are important to understand how much a project may be easy for newcomers: